revathskumar/blog.revathskumar.com/_drafts/2014-12-09-slides-meetups.md

 2. How it Helped me.
 3. My Idea about a meetup.

-In the section, "My idea about meetup" I thought of correcting some misconseption of meetups.
+In the section, "My idea about meetup" I thought of correcting some misconseption about meetups.

 <script async class="speakerdeck-embed" data-id="9ea82d805edd013222947e850d3f03a4" data-ratio="1.29456384323641" src="//speakerdeck.com/assets/embed.js"></script>